PAST STORYTELLING

 At the highest point on the Braid Hills you will see a viewfinder created by the map maker John Bartholomew in his retirement.
 It offers a 360 degree view of the surrounding landscape, identifies key landmarks and gives an interesting geological explanation.

 The story below, the beginning of which features on a waymarker post nearby, is a myth created by local school children with support from storyteller Jane Mather.
-It offers a different story of how the seven Hills of Edinburgh came to be…
+The children learned from Angus Miller about the volcanic history of Edinburgh and how our landscape was shaped by the ice-age, but had a lot of fun coming up with a very different story of how the seven Hills of Edinburgh came to be…

 the three brothers and Arthur the terrible six headed giant

-Also, in the roof a medieval beehive was discovered during the chapel’s restoration, honey had never been collected from this hive and it had only one tiny hole for the bee’s to come in and go out as they pleased.
-They were thought to be tiny wing’d messengers from God and lived in peace.
+Also, during the chapel’s recent refurbishment, restoration workers discovered a medieval beehive.
+Honey was never collected from this hive as it had only one tiny hole for the bee’s to come in and go out in peace as they pleased.

-“Woodland Stories”, an 18 week project running over two seasons, funded by the Big Lottery and run in partnership with Buckstone Primary School Parent Council.
+An 18 week project running over two seasons, Autumn and Spring – funded by the Big Lottery and run in partnership with Buckstone Primary School Parent Council.

 Autumn Woodland Stories